prismicio/prismic-gatsby/docs/03-fetch-data.md

 ### Nested Content

-Content Relationship fields use the [union type](https://graphql.org/learn/schema/#union-types) to specify the content you need from a linked document.
+Use the [union type](https://graphql.org/learn/schema/#union-types) `... on` syntax to query fields from Content relationship field's nested content.

-In this example, we are telling the query to retrieve a document linked in the `example_content_relationship` field:
+In this example, we are querying a linked document in the `example_content_relationship` field:

 ```graphql
 query MyQuery {